 Go for emergency medical help if you have allergic reactions due to the use of Azithromycin.
 Allergic reaction signs may include:

 - Swelling in your face or throat; or

-- A severe skin reaction including fever, skin pain, burning in your eyes, sore throat, purple or red skin rash that spreads and causes peeling and blistering.
+- A severe skin reaction includes fever, skin pain, burning in your eyes, sore throat, purple or red skin rash that spreads and causes peeling and blistering.

-Take medical treatment if you have some severe drug reaction that can affect many body parts.
+Take medical treatment if you have severe drug reactions that can affect many body parts.
 Symptoms may include:

 - Skin rash,

 - Muscle aches,